 In December 59 BCE Publius Clodius Pulcher became a people’s tribune.
 He managed to beat other candidates because of the populist promises he made and later put into practice.
 The most important of these was to provide free grain for city citizens.
 After gaining office, Clodius introduced a law according to which anyone who killed a Roman citizen without a court should be banished.
 This was aimed at Cicero.
 It was he in 63 BCE who as consul ordered the loss of some of his allies Catillins (including Lentulus Sura) who planned to overthrow the current government.
-Cicero sought support from members of the senate and when he did not find him voluntarily in 58 BCE he went into exile.
+Cicero sought support from members of the senate, but when he did not get it he voluntarily in 58 BCE went into exile.
 To emphasize his victory, Clodius demolished Cicero’s house and put a temple dedicated to Libertas in his place.

 After getting rid of Cicero, Clodius’ position increased significantly.
-He created armed groups from his supporters to support him.
-However, at the same time, his relationship with Pompey, Caesar and Crassus.
+He created armed groups among his supporters; at the same time, his relationship with Pompey, Caesar and Crassus got worsen.
 In August 58 BCE, Clodius’ people went to block Pompey’s house, which prevented him from leaving him for a long time.
 In this situation, voices calling for the dismissal of Cicero from exile began to grow louder.

 In this situation, the new consuls for 57 BCE were Lentulus Spinther and Metellus Nepos.
 Lentulus was Caesar’s supporting candidate.
 He was also close with Pompey and Cicero (he worked with him against Catiline).
 In turn, Metellus was a rather disliked politician who gained office mainly because of Pompey’s support.
 At the beginning of the year, Cicero’s brother – Quintus – managed to convince Pompey and the other triumvirs to allow Cicero to return.
 Instead, he was supposed to refrain from open criticism from three politicians.
 Therefore, already at the first meeting of the Senate, Spinther submitted a proposal to cancel Cicero’s exile.
 It is worth noting that a year earlier, two tribunes (Ninnius and Culleo) tried to submit the same application, but then fell.
 But this time the project had Pompey’s support so the senate voted it without major problems.
 On January 23, 57 BCE, the application was presented to the People’s Assembly.
 He would probably have passed there if not for Clodius’s intervention.
 He did not intend to let his rival return.
 To this end, he brought a group of armed gladiators to the congregation, whom he received from his brother Appius Claudius (they were prepared for the funeral of their relative).
 Gladiators bloodily dispersed the assembly and prevented the approval of the project.
 Quintus Cicero himself barely escaped with his life.